 - Do not confuse an ”opción” or option with a “señal” or deposit.
 A señal is a small deposit, perhaps 1,000-5,000€ to hold the property until contracts drawn up.
 It has no legal status and is usually paid over a handshake.
 These contracts are often provided by the agents and often represent their interests or those of the vendors.

-Do not be afraid to suggest that your lawyer will provided the option document.
+- Do not be afraid to suggest that your lawyer will provided the option document.
 This is always the best option as it is more likely to favour you as the purchaser.

 - Never sign any purchase contract unless you fully understand its content.
 Ensure you have an English translation so you know what you a signing/buying.

 - The days of paying 10% deposit are gone.
 Try negotiating down 5%.
 This is much more reasonable.

-Do not expect to get your option deposit back easily without a fight if the money is held with the agent, vendor’s lawyer or vendor, so make sure the money is held by a trusted third party.
+- Do not expect to get your option deposit back easily without a fight if the money is held with the agent, vendor’s lawyer or vendor, so make sure the money is held by a trusted third party.
 If it goes to court it can take years to recover.
 We encourage a deposit cheque being held by the lawyer, which can easily be returned if not cashed.